 First, we see a big featured recipe and then a few smaller ones follow.

-The featured recipe is the only one with a description and each subsequent smaller one has just a title and drool-worthy image next to it.
+The featured recipe is the only one with a description, then each subsequent smaller one has a title and drool-worthy image next to it.

 Again, this layout is perfect for those looking to scan the email to find only the recipes that interest them.

-Whenever you create gated content ––pieces of content that require an opt in or access only once an email is handed over ––you’ll need to send over an email that piques your audience’s interest enough for them to want to take the next step.
+Whenever you create gated content — pieces of content that require additional opt in information (like name, phone, etc) — you’ll need to send over an email that piques your audience’s interest enough for them to want to take the next step.

 This email should also showcase the benefits of opting in right away or you’ll lose your subscriber’s attention.